dablak/rss-reader/README.md

 ---------------

 - Improve error checking when retrieving url and when parsing the XML.
-- Parse properly elements.
+- Parse elements properly.
 For example the 'image' elements in http://www.aberdeencity.gov.uk/accapps/rss/EventRSS.aspx
 - Detect the RSS version and parse the XML accordingly.
 - Store RSS feed urls and their parsed items in a DB.
 - Retrieve the feeds periodically.